falconcomputing/falcon-genome/README.md

 gatk.nct = 1
 gatk.memory = 8
 ```
-The key `temp_dir` specifies the system folder to store temporary files.
+The key `temp_dir` specifies the system folder to store temporary files.
 Some steps in `fcs-genome`, including `align`, will write large files to a temporary folder.
 Please ensure this configuration is set to a location with enough space.
 The recommended free space is 3~5x the input data size.
 The GATK steps, such as BaseRecalibratior, PrintReads and HaplotypeCaller, are run in parallel.
 By default, 32 total processes will be used for each GATK step.
-To change the default number, the key `gatk.ncontigs` can be set.
-The configuration key `gatk.nprocs` is used to specify the number of concurrent processes in each step. `gatk.memory` specifies the memory consumed by each process.
-Ideally, `gatk.nprocs` should be less than or equal to the total number of CPU cores, and the product of gatk.nprocs and gatk.memory would be less than or equal to the total memory.
+To change the default number, the key `gatk.ncontigs` be set.
+The configuration key `gatk.nprocs` is used to specify the number of concurrent processes in each step. `gatk.memory` the memory consumed by each process.
+Ideally, `gatk.nprocs` be less than or equal to the total number of CPU cores, and the product of gatk.nprocs and gatk.memory would be less than or equal to the total memory.
 The number of concurrent process number and memory per process can be changed to individual steps with the following format: [step-name].nprocs, [step-name].memory

 ### Reference Table for Configurations
 | Configuration key | Argument Type | Default Value | Description |